 Within This Page

-On an annual basis, buildings in the United States consume 36% of America's energy and 65% of its electricity.
-Furthermore, buildings emit 30% of the carbon dioxide (the primary greenhouse gas associated with climate change), 49% of the sulfur dioxide, and 25% of the nitrogen oxides found in the air.
-(Source: EPA) Currently, the vast majority of this energy is produced from non-renewable, fossil fuel resources.
-With uncertainty over the availability of fossil fuels into the future, rising demand for fossil fuels, rising concerns over energy security (both for general supply and specific needs of facilities), and the potential that greenhouse gases may be negatively affecting the world's climate, it is essential to find ways to reduce load, increase efficiency, and utilize renewable fuel resources in facilities of all types.
+Currently the vast majority of energy produced is from non-renewable, fossil fuel resources.
+With rising demand for fossil fuels coupled with uncertainty over the availability of fossil fuels in the future, rising concerns over energy security (both for general supply and specific needs of facilities), and the potential that buildup of greenhouse gases may be causing undesirable impacts on the global climate, it is essential to find ways to reduce load, increase efficiency, and utilize renewable energy resources in all types of facilities.

-- Reduce heating, cooling, and lighting loads through climate-responsive design and conservation practices;
+- Reduce heating, cooling, and lighting demand through climate-responsive design, daylighting, and conservation practices;

 - Specify efficient HVAC and lighting systems that consider part-load conditions and utility interface requirements;